linniux/atsd-api-php/Meters.md

 # Meters application.

-This application shows you how to use atsd-api-php client with a real user case.
+This application shows you how to use atsd-api-php client with a real use case.
+Read more about this use case on [axibase.com]

 To implement it, execute the following steps: